-All enquires are confidential, and will be dealt within a professional manner by our friendly staff.
+All enquiries are confidential and will be dealt in a professional manner by our friendly staff.

 * Please note that it may be possible for a home visit to be arranged if you would prefer to talk to someone in the comfort of your own home.

 The CABE Benevolent Fund